-Women considering hormone replacement therapy in Baton Rouge or at our Denham Springs and Metairie, LA, clinics typically have quite a few questions about HRT and how it can help them.
+Women considering hormone replacement therapy at our Baton Rouge and Metairie, LA, clinics typically have quite a few questions about HRT and how it can help them.
 Many of the questions are specific to the patient’s unique situation, but some are more universally shared questions.

 Here are answers to 5 of the most common questions women ask our hormone specialists in the Baton Rouge area: